PeterWong327/study-guide-notes/data-structures.md

   - Weakly connected = when a directed graph that can be turned into a connected graph.
 Not all vertices have access to all other vertices.

 - What are cycles?
+  - Cycles are paths in a graph where a vertex can be reached from itself as an origin.

 - What are some naive ways we can store and traverse graphs?
 Be able to discuss time/space complexity of these approaches, and what issues we may face.
+  - We can store the vertices and edges of a graph in two lists.
+The space complexity would be Big O of the number of vertices plus the number of edges.
+The time complexity would be Big O of the number of edges.
+An issue is that the number of edges can be almost as much as vertices squared, so that can be very costly in terms of time.

 - Dense = too many edges in a graph